Unstoppable (2010 film): General

+Railroad media

+The editor of railroad industry journal Railway Age — having only read press releases and previewed the movie trailer — panned it as having "...stretched the truth for dramatic effect... [to produce] an entertaining diversion from reality... highly exaggerated."

+Trains magazine's reviewer says the film is "not a train movie;...
+It’s an action movie..." that "delivers" as "visceral action entertainment"—not "railroad propaganda."
+However, the review credits the film for depicting "most... working-day railroaders [as] safety-conscious...," trying to do "the right thing," adding "the railroad atmosphere is abundant," with "terminology [that] rings true," despite the "improbable" story.
+The review acknowledges several similarities between the film and the real-life runaway CSX 8888 event, but notes the film is full of Hollywood exaggerations and clichés.
+The review reports that the film uses special effects only "sparingly," emphasizing "those are real [locomotives] being raced, blown up,... reined in."

 Box office

+Upon its debut, Unstoppable promptly took the box-office lead in 40 countries around the world, with an $18.2 million opening weekend—premiering as the most successful film that weekend in China, Taiwan, Hong Kong and Malaysia—coming in second in North America and Germany.

 Unstoppable was expected to take in about the same amount of money as the previous year's The Taking of Pelham 123, another Tony Scott film involving an out-of-control train starring Denzel Washington.
 Pelham took in $23.4 million during its opening weekend in the United States and Canada.
 Unstoppable had a strong opening night on Friday November 12, 2010, coming in ahead of Megamind with a gross of $8.1 million.
 However, Megamind won the weekend, earning $30 million to Unstoppable's $23.9 million.
 Unstoppable performed slightly better than The Taking of Pelham 123 did in its opening weekend.
 As of April 2011, the film had earned $167,805,466 worldwide.

 Awards

+Unstoppable was nominated for Best Action Movie at the 2011 Critics' Choice Movie Awards, but lost to Inception.
+It was also nominated for Teen Choice Award for Choice Movie – Action.

-The film was nominated in the Best Sound Editing (Mark Stoeckinger) category at the 83rd Academy Awards and nominated for Teen Choice Award for Choice Movie – Action.
+The film was nominated in the Best Sound Editing (Mark Stoeckinger) category at the 83rd Academy Awards, but lost.
+However, it won in that category in the 2010 Satellite Awards, where it was also nominated for best cinematography, visual effects, film editing, and original score.